 Camera and case – If you’re not super into photography then you can probably just use your phone.
 I travel with a compact camera and a DSLR for my blog.
 I have a Panasonic Lumix TZ70 (but if I was buying again now I would get the Sony Cybershot RX100 III because it has a tiltable screen much better for selfies lol but I couldn’t afford it at the time) and a Canon EOS 700D DSLR Camera.
 Don’t forget a case to take care of your camera.
 See more here on the best compact cameras ideal for traveling.

 Music player/ipod – (if you don’t have one on your phone)

 Kindle/ Tablet/ iPad – A kindle is great for reading books while traveling – it saves so much space and you can get any book, in any language, at any time, the battery last a long time and you can read on the train, beach or anywhere.
 There are also lots of English language books that you can buy in India and often on the trains they come round selling books in English.

 I also have an ASUS Zenpad tablet which I love because its much easier to whip out and do some work, play games, watch movies or read a book on a plane or bus than a full size laptop so now I just take my tablet as it does everything expect its not so good as a kindle for reading on the beach.

 Laptop – if you are going to be blogging or for digital nomads who are working as they travel then a laptop is essential.
-I had a Dell which broke, now I have a Lenovo Yoga at the moment which is pretty good but everyone says I should upgrade to a Mac Book Pro.
+I had a Dell for a few years which broke, now I have a Lenovo Yoga at the moment which is pretty good but not the fastest.
+Everyone says I should upgrade to a Mac Book Pro.